juaAI/jua-python-sdk/README.md

 Alternatively, generate an API Key [here](https://app.jua.sh/api-keys) and copy the file to `~/.jua/default/api-key.json`.

-### Access the latest 20-day forecast for a specific point
+### Access the latest 20-day forecast for a specific points

 ```python
 import matplotlib.pyplot as plt